-In France, mosquitoes also transmit the Usutu virus
+In France, mosquitoes also transmit the Usutu virus.

 The events took place two years ago, but scientists have only just discovered that this was the first case of human infection with the Usutu virus in France.
-On November 10, 2016, a 39-year-old man was hospitalized for three days in neurology at Montpellier University Hospital for sudden paralysis of half his face.
+On November 10, 2016, a 39-year-old man was hospitalized for three days in the neurology department at Montpellier University Hospital for sudden paralysis of half of his face.

 Yannick Simonin, University of Montpellier